hwya0327/mimiciv-sepsis/README.md

 This script accesses the MIMIC database and extracts sub-tables for use in defining the final septic patient cohort in the next step.

-There are 43 tables in the Mimic III database, 26 are unique and the other 17 are partitions of chartevents that are not to be queried directly (see: [https://mit-lcp.github.io/mimic-schema-spy/](https://mit-lcp.github.io/mimic-schema-spy/) for further guidance).
+There are 43 tables in the MIMIC-IV database, 26 are unique and the other 17 are partitions of chartevents that are not to be queried directly (see: [https://mit-lcp.github.io/mimic-schema-spy/](https://mit-lcp.github.io/mimic-schema-spy/) for further guidance).

 Ulitmately, we create 15 sub-tables when extracting from the database.
 These subtables are stored in a subfolder `processed_files/` that can be created manually.
 This script will create the subfolder if it doesn't already exist.